 Contact lenses are probably not the first thing you think of when you’re looking for UV protection for your eyes.
-But a number of brands, in their ongoing commitment to eye health, have incorporated the latest in lens technology to provide additional UV protection to their best-selling and most-loved contacts.
+But a number of brands, in their ongoing commitment to eye health, have incorporated the latest in lens technology to provide additional protection to their best-selling and most-loved contacts with these UV contact lenses.

 For years, [people] have associated sun exposure with the effects it has on their skin, but it’s time to widen our field of vision to bring eye health into perspective….If the average U.S. adult spent just 30 minutes wearing a pair of sunglasses with adequate UV protection during the day, their eyes would gain nearly 183 hours of UV-free time over the course of a year.
 This protection is key to slowing the acceleration of serious eye diseases that [everyone] may face if they don’t take UV eye protection seriously. – The Vision Council